devsacti/Algorithms/README.md

 PSrecords_python : problems that is analyzed and simulated by algorithm methods

-Query : SQL to deal with RDB, further i will plus noSQL
+Query : SQL to deal with RDB, furthermore i will plus noSQL

 ## requirements
 vscode